Situational MutismDoes My Child Have Selective Mutism? Signs Every Parent Should Know

 The body gives it away

-When a child with selective mutism is expected to speak, watch what happens physically.
+When a child with this condition is expected to speak, watch what happens physically.
 There's often a very specific response: they go still.
 The face becomes blank — which teachers sometimes misread as rude or uninterested.
-The shoulders stiffen.
-Eye contact disappears entirely.
+The shoulders stiffen maybe and eye contact disappears entirely.

 This is the freeze response.
 The nervous system has flagged the situation as unsafe and shut down non-essential functions, speech included.
 A shy child might blush and fidget; they stay embodied.
 A child in an SM freeze looks different.
-My daughter would look down and go stiff.
+My daughter would look down and go stiff and the saddest thing was the silent cry when cajoled to speak before we understood what was going on.

 They want to speak but can't

 This is one of the most important distinctions.
-A child with selective mutism is not indifferent.
-They often show visible frustration or embarrassment at not being able to respond.
+A child with this condition is not indifferent.
+They can often show visible frustration or embarrassment at not being able to respond.
 They might mouth words, gesture, nod vigorously — doing everything except produce sound.

-If your child seems trapped rather than unwilling, they very likely just can't speak.
+If your child seems trapped rather than unwilling, they very likely just can't speak because of the anxiety preventing them.

 They communicate non-verbally in settings where they won't speak